patman007/patrickmason/03_final/q12_CSS/question.md

 3. What are the differences between a relative, fixed, absolute and statically positioned element?

 4. What are the different ways to visually hide content (and make it available only for screen readers)?

+Feedback: why didn't you do this.
+This was look up on w3schools and copy and paste the answer!!
+You could make a few changes to simplify the explanation.